mohdahsank001/Cyber-threat-detection_Machinelearning/README.md

 Other files are present inside respective folders.

-2. Feature selection - Consists of all the files that are related to Feature selection.
+**2. Feature selection** - Consists of all the files that are related to Feature selection.

 Files that are related to feature selection.